 —Type: art book

 My favorite art book ever.
-A perfect compilation of little creative moments, brilliantly arranged by Chipp Kidd.
+A perfect compilation of little but powerful creative moments, brilliantly arranged by Chipp Kidd.

 By Patrick Harpur (1994)

 One of the most intriguing and original essays by Patrick Harpur and one of the most important books I’ve read in my life.

 By Arturo Pérez-Reverte (1993)